 There are many different types of kit available on which you can base your entry, including Lego Mindstorms, Arduino, Raspberry Pi, Picoboards.
-Alternatively you may have a developed a home-made robot or have access to one of a range of commercially available robots.
+Alternatively you may have a developed a homemade robot or have access to one of a range of commercially available robots.
 The choice is yours.
 Your entry form should describe the work you have done and the resources you have used, what your team managed to develop and implement and how you worked together to achieve your results.
 Even if your application is not fully working you have time to work on it before the finals event.
 You will have learned very valuable lessons that you can tell visitors and judges about.

-Guidance: A Note For Post-16 Categories
+Guidance: Post-16 Entries

 The post-16 entries will be judged separately from the other entries, but you may choose any of the 4 categories outlined above.
-Your entry form should briefly make clear which category your project falls into, what you have created and how your team achieved it.
+Your entry form should briefly make clear into which category your project fits, what you have created and how your team achieved it.